Katie Checkley Dip.in Therapeutic Counselling ; MBACP. Beautiful You Counselling

 My career has been focused on caring for women, helping them to find their voice, and at times being their voice.

 I worked in the NHS from 1982 to 2018.
 I started my career as a Registered Nurse.
-I became a Midwife in 1987.
+I became a Midwife in 1987, retiring in 2018.
 As a Midwife, I worked with all aspects to of midwifery care, antepartum, intrapartum, postpartum and as a Specialist Midwife in Perinatal mental Health.

 After 5 years of study, I passed my Diploma in Therapeutic Counselling in 2017, and am now a fully registered member of the British Association of Counselling and Psychotherapy.

 I also work with clients at East Kent Rape Crisis Centre (EKRCC) and as a Bereavement Volunteer for Cruse Bereavement Care.